rednafi/rednafi.com/content/mélange/descending_into_the_aether.md

 machine strikes a decent balance between power and portability.
 However, I often joke that this chonky boy is just a pound shy of being an [ENIAC].
-It's a beast of a machine when you need all that power, but certainly isn't the most convenient thing to lug around when you're on airplanes.
+It's a beast of a machine when you need all that power, but certainly isn't the most convenient thing to lug around while flying.
 I work fully remote, but can't get any work done while traveling and rarely ever need to tap into the full power this thing offers.

 So I wanted to find an excuse to have separate machines for work and when I'm out and about.
 Sure, I could've gone for a 14" Pro to make it more portable and all, but here's